Archive How Many Types of Parental Control Are There?

 Monitoring

 Safes allows you to monitor where your child is at all times.
-Safes also allows you to monitor your child’s screen activity.
+It also allows you to monitor your child’s online activities.
 Here are some of the features that count as monitoring:

 • The live location feature allows you to see where your child is at all times